Chicago Traction Wars: Municipal ownership movement at the turn of the 20th century

 A standoff emerged between the streetcar operators, still asserting their right to 99-year franchises, and Harrison's municipal government.
 The dispute between the city government and the companies would not be settled until 1907 after Harrison had already left office.
 Meanwhile, public frustration with this inaction began to grow.

 At the same time, a new movement emerged in support of municipal ownership.
 Alongside a number of "progressive" causes, a movement for municipal ownership (Municipalization) had arisen in the United States.
 As a result, a movement arose in Chicago which sought to immediately pursue public social ownership of the streetcar lines, running them as a publicly owned enterprise/ public utility.

 The influential Municipal Voters' League, which advocated on the traction issue, was founded in January 1896.

 Mayor Harrison did not embrace the idea of municipal ownership, even after it had become supported by both major political parties by 1900.

 Transit emerged as a central issue in municipal elections.

 In 1897 John Maynard Harlan ran for mayor on a platform supporting municipal ownership.

-When Carter Harrison Jr. had been reelected in 1899.
+When Carter Harrison IV had been reelected in 1899.
 One of his opponents had been former governor Altgeld, who ran under the "Municipal Ownership" party label on a platform which supported municipal ownership.

 In 1902 a municipal ownership referendum passed by a six to one margin.